 Avoid plastic bags of topsoil and potting soil

 I’ll get the toughest switch out of the way first.
 Finding an alternative to ubiquitous plastic bags of soil can be done but require some planning and searching.

 You can also “make” the actual soil.
 However, this requires time.
 You can’t simply make soil like you’d bake a cake—start in the morning, pour the batter into the pan, lick the bowl, bake and serve later that day.
 My hugelkultur beds, which I am obsessed with, essentially make soil, albeit very slowly.
-(See more on hugelkultur below.)
+(See more on hugelkultur down below.)
 If you leave mulch long enough, it will also break down into new soil.